-We illustrate the rational, completely anti-differentiated, form of our generating functions in just the regular map case, but our algorithm is fully general.
+We now illustrate the rational, completely anti-differentiated, form of our generating functions in just the regular map case.
 For $j$-regular maps, the genus $0$ generating function has the form, already given in \eqref{Ezero}, of a rational function in $f_0, h_0$ and $x$ modulo a single logarithmic term.
-To describe what happens in the higher genus cases we will make use of the fact (section \ref{chargeom}) that in the case of a regular map the integral surface $\mathcal{S}$ reduces to a cone over a rational algebraic curve $\mathcal{C}$.
-This is a consequence of the fact that for regular maps the parameter dependence reduces to a single self-similar variable $\xi_j = t_j x^{j/2 - 1}$.
-In the case that $j$ is odd, $\mathcal{C}$ may be explicitly parametrized as

-in the $(\xi^2, y_0)$-plane, where $y_0 = h_0^2/f_0$ and the numerator and denominator of this function are both polynomials in just $y_0$ with rational numbers as coefficients.
-While the equation for $\mathcal{C}$ depends on $j$, the geometric form of this curve is independent of $j$(odd), for $j > 3$, having exactly two finite turning points, or branch points, with respect to projection onto the $\xi^2$-coordinate and an inflection point over $\xi^2 = 0$; so this is yet another example of universality.
-For reasons indicated in Corollary \ref{RIEMINVTS} we refer to $\mathcal{C}$ as the {\em spectral curve}.

-For the sake of concreteness we may illustrate this in the case of triangular maps ($j=3$):
+Genus 1 represents a critical value.
+All calculations of higher genus generating functions are based on its explicit evaluation (as well as that of $E_0$).
+Therefore a significant portion of this paper will be based on deriving the first part of the following result.
+The remaining parts of the theorem describe deep and useful Laurent expansions of the higher generating functions that we will derive..